Labor Day Cookout: 4 Easy Meals on the Grill

 Finally, heat a couple tortillas on a grill sheet for 30 seconds, and load with the relish for killer veggie tacos.

 Time to step away for an afternoon siesta.

 Come dinnertime, try a deconstructed kabob:

 The possibilities here are endless.
 Load up a mesh topper or pocket with onions, sirloin, shrimp, mushrooms, pineapple, and bell peppers, or virtually any other kitchen mainstays (this is a template, not a roadmap after all).
 For a veggie variation, try cauliflower and portobellos, which will each take on barbecue flavor nicely.
 Marinating the portobello in a soy sauce and garlic for 15 minutes beforehand will infuse the cap with moisture and emulate the texture of a medium rare steak.

 For a quick marinade that doesn’t need to be prepped ahead, try Creme de la Crumb’s Garlic Butter Surf and Turf Kabobs seasoning.

 For dessert, end on a simple high note—grilled peaches with vanilla bean ice cream:

-Simply halve peaches, remove pits, and place them on the grill sheets, flesh side down on a Teflon sheet to score it with grill marks.
+Simply halve peaches, remove pits, and place them on the grill sheets, flesh side down on a PTFE sheet to score it with grill marks.
 Allow to grill for 5 minutes, or until you can smell the tangy fruit.
 Remove from grill, allow to cool for another 5 minutes, and dollop with ice cream.
 End your day at the grill with one of the most outrageously simple, healthy, and remarkably tasty desserts you’ll ever have.